Cires Regina - Prunus avium 'Regina' - coroana formata, H100 cm

 • Lifespan: Can live 30-50 years with proper care.

-Aspects related to height, production and lifespan are influenced by the rootstock used.
+Height, production, and lifespan aspects are influenced by the rootstock used.

 Pot diameter: 23 cm